thephpleague/oauth2-linkedin/README.md

 $birthDate = $member->getAttribute('birthDate');
 ```

-> *A note about obtaining the resource owner's email address* - The email has to be fetched by the provider in a separate request, it is not one of the profile fields.
+#### A note about obtaining the resource owner's email address

+> The email has to be fetched by the provider in a separate request, it is not one of the profile fields.
 This request will fail if the access token provided was not issued with the `r_emailaddress` scope.

 ```php
 $emailAddress = $provider->getResourceOwnerEmail($token);